speedie-de/dwm/README.md

 This is exactly what I did and dwmutils, swal, dwmshutdown and more take advantage of it.

 In order to use 'fsignal', your system must have 'xsetroot' installed.
-Then you can simply run or add "xsetroot -name 'fsignal:<signum>'" to your script.
+Then simply use the dwm-utils script.
+Syntax is dwm-utils -exec <signum>

 Below is a list of all signums and what they do.